 The following discussion at the July 2011 Dickens Symposium at St. Anselm's College in Manchester, New Hampshire, opened with these initial remarks by Philip Allingham about Dickens's knowledge of precisely where the month's illustrations would be inserted when the novel wrapped up its serial run:

 1. Now, as to how serial readers would know where to position their monthly illustrations, the answer is simple.
 Until they received the nineteenth monthly number, with its chapter and illustration indexes, they would simply have to guess, except of course for the illustrations for the last double-number.
-I suspect that readers collecting the monthly instalments would have attempted to position the illustrations themselves, then would have corrected these positionings once they could consult the index of plates, whose page numbers would have been received as "facing" such-and-such a page.
-Then there is the matter of whether a serial reader would have kept and had bound in the 32 monthly pages of advertisements ("The Advertiser"); I suspect not because their presence would have doubled the size of the volume for binding.
+I suspect that readers collecting the monthly instalments would have attempted to position the illustrations themselves, then would have corrected these positionings once they could consult the index of plates, whose page numbers would have been received as "facing" such-and-such a page in each case.
+Then there is the matter of whether a serial reader would have kept and had bound in the thirty-two monthly pages of advertisements ("The Advertiser"); I suspect not because their presence would have doubled the size of the volume for binding.
 Consequently, rather like flyers in today's newspapers, these advertisers were probably discarded each month.

-Elizabeth Cayzer has already made these pertinent points about how Dickens serial would have been assembled at the conclusion of the nineteen-month run:
+Elizabeth Cayzer has already made these pertinent points about how a Dickens serial would have been assembled at the conclusion of the nineteen-month run:

 When assembled as a monthly part, the pictures were tipped into the episode ahead of the text.
 Such a juxtaposing of two plates would easily set up a train of reverberations in the reader's mind.
 [4]